Schedule

 Afternoon: Case discussions.
 Practical training in microscopy.

-3nd week – HIV and other infections (Jan 10th 14th 2022)
+3rd week – HIV and other infections (Jan 12th 16th 2024)

-HIV: General overview on epidemiology with focus on low-income countries, Pathogenesis, Clinical aspects, HIV therapy, Mother to child transmission, Diagnosis and treatment of opportunistic infections, TB/HIV co-infection
+HIV: General overview on epidemiology with focus on low-income countries, Pathogenesis, Clinical aspects, HIV therapy, Mother to child transmission, Diagnosis and treatment of opportunistic infections, TB/HIV co-infection.

-Other: Dengue fever, Viral haemorragic fevers, TB, STI and dermatology, Leprosy
+Other: Dengue fever, Viral haemorragic fevers, TB, STI and dermatology, Leprosy.

-Thursday, Jan 13th Distance e-learning case discussions
+Thursday, Jan 15th Distance e-learning case discussions

-Friday, Jan 14th Final examination
+Friday, Jan 16th Final examination

 Distance e-learning